2020 United States presidential election in Iowa

-Biden became the first Democratic nominee since Jimmy Carter in 1976 to win the presidency without carrying Iowa, the first since 1916 to win without carrying Wapello County, as well as the first since FDR in 1940 to win the presidency without carrying Dubuque County and Howard County.
-Biden improved on Hillary Clinton's margins in the Des Moines and Cedar Rapids metropolitan areas and traditionally conservative western Iowa, the latter of which borders Nebraska's 2nd congressional district (Omaha urban area), an electoral vote Trump won in 2016 but lost in 2020.
-Trump improved on his 2016 performance in populist northeast and south Iowa and became the first Republican to win Iowa in back to back elections since Ronald Reagan in 1980 and 1984.
+This marked the first time since 2000 that the state voted for the national loser, and the first since 1988 that it voted for the loser of the popular and electoral vote.
+Biden improved on Hillary Clinton's margins in the Des Moines and Cedar Rapids metropolitan areas and traditionally conservative western Iowa, the latter of which borders Nebraska's 2nd congressional district (Omaha metropolitan area), an electoral vote Trump won in 2016 but lost in 2020.
+Trump improved on his 2016 performance in populist northeast and south Iowa and became the first Republican to win Iowa in back-to-back elections since Ronald Reagan in 1980 and 1984.
+Biden also became the first Democrat to be elected president without winning Iowa since Jimmy Carter in 1976.
+This is also the first time since 2004 that Iowa voted for a different candidate than neighboring Wisconsin.

-Iowa is one of three states that voted twice for Barack Obama and Trump, the other two being Ohio and Florida.
-This was the first time since 2000 that Iowa backed the losing candidate in a presidential election, and the first since 1988 that it voted for the loser of both the popular and electoral vote.
-It is also the first time since 2004 that Iowa voted for a different candidate than neighboring Wisconsin.
+Iowa is one of only three states that voted twice for Barack Obama and thrice for Trump, the other two being Florida and Ohio.

-Trump became the first Republican candidate as well as the second ever incumbent president to carry Iowa and lose the presidency since Gerald Ford in 1976 as well as the only presidential incumbent to carry the state twice and lose re-election since Benjamin Harrison.